-The German brand has recently updated its collection of dressy three-handers with a nice Archimede 1950’s collection that pays homage to timekeepers that were produced by the local watchmakers after the end of the Great War.
-Although the Japanese movement that powers the device doesn’t look nearly as impressive as NOS hand-wound Junghans calibers that they, for example, used for their Pilot OR2 limited edition watch, it is robust and reliable and looks like an adequate choice for the price.
+The German brand has recently updated its collection of dressy three-handers with a nice Archimede 1950’s collection that pays homage to timekeepers that were produced by the local watchmakers after the end of WWII.
+Although the Japanese movement that powers the device doesn’t look nearly as impressive as the NOS hand-wound Junghans calibers that they, for example, used for their Pilot OR2 edition, it is robust and reliable and looks like an adequate choice for the price.

 Offering the same functionality and reliability as its ETA 2824 rival, the Japanese mechanism is quite often used by smaller brands that either don’t have access to Swiss-made movements or just can’t afford them at prices set for relatively small numbers (for example, Deep Blue uses it quite extensively installing the Japanese engines in their heavy-duty Master Diver 1000 and Depthmaster 3000 models).